GenBench/GenBench.github.io/_pages/workshop.md

 In the panel, we will discuss topics such as how to best involve domain experts in the design of generalisation tests, the future of generalisation testing and when generalisation testing is important and when it is not.
 Furthermore, we will add topics drawn from the workshop submissions, as well as questions solicited through an online poll prior to the workshop.

+The timetable can now be found here: https://genbench.org/workshop_programme

 # Invited speakers